juliennecodes/annotate/client/To do.md

 #I need to set the canvas size according to image size

+#look into useCallback for updating the annotations without making continuous get requests to the server

 ----------------------------------------------------------------------------------------------------
 #Okay, so next steps.
 What are my next steps
 - make it so the user can draw on the canvas